-Our Safer People and Responsible Communities (SPARC), Fire Cadets and Salamander programmes continue across Dorset and Wiltshire, with 22 courses delivered in the year and 278 young people attending.
-Over the past 12 months we also ran three Prince's Trust courses, with 29 young people attending.
-The programme is yielding very positive results, for example 74% of young people graduating from our Prince's Trust programme have moved into education, employment or training within six months of graduating.
+Our Safer People and Responsible Communities (SPARC), Fire Cadets and Salamander programmes had to be paused due to the pandemic, but we were able to continue delivering Prince's Trust courses.
+Two courses completed in 2020 and a further course commenced in February 2021, trialing a new online delivery model.
+Overall two thirds of the young people graduating from our Prince's Trust programme achieved a positive outcome, moving into education, employment or training within six months of graduating.

-Sadly, there were six deaths in fire related incidents this year, of which Her Majesty's Coroner has so far determined that (at time of publication) one was caused by fire.
-The remaining five potential fire deaths are awaiting a Coroner's verdict.
+Sadly, there were ten deaths in fire related incidents this year, of which Her Majesty's Coroner has so far determined that (at time of publication) six were caused by fire.
+The remaining four potential fire deaths are awaiting a Coroner's verdict.
 Each fire death is investigated at a fatal fire case conference to explore Service and multi-agency learning and improvement.
 We also consider how we can improve the identification of vulnerable individuals and tailor our interventions accordingly.